-where x: is the logical drive letter of the desired drive [A - P] y: is the menu option [C, D, W, P] z: is parameter(s) for menu option
+where x: is the logical drive letter of the desired drive [A - P]

+y: is the menu option [C, D, W, P]

+z: is parameter(s) for menu option

-"C" Option (Convert reserved tracks of disk to 8-bit or 16-bit) If the "C" option is selected, RESTRK will display the prompt: Select 8-bit or 16-bit reserved track format [8, 16] < > ?Entering a "?" at this time will bring up the following help message: If "16" is entered, the reserved tracks on the specified disk will be converted from 8-bit format to 16-bit format, allowing the 'W'rite intermediate loader function to be run on the disk to make it bootable on 16-bit master systems.
-If "8" is entered, the reserved tracks on the specified disk will be converted from 16-bit format to 8-bit format.
-After the value "16" or "8" has been entered, RESTRK will display the following prompt: Reserved tracks of drive x will be converted to xx-bit format: the specified drive will be converted to the specified 8-bit or 16-bit format.
+"C" Option (Convert reserved tracks of disk to 8-bit or 16-bit)

+If the "C" option is selected, RESTRK will display the prompt:

+Select 8-bit or 16-bit reserved track format [8, 16] < >?

+If "16" is entered, the reserved tracks on the specified disk will be converted from 8-bit format to 16-bit format, allowing the 'W'rite intermediate loader function to be run on the disk to make it bootable on 16-bit master systems.

+If $^{88}$ is entered, the reserved tracks on the specified disk will be converted from 16-bit format to 8-bit format.

+After the value "16" or "8" has been entered, RESTRK will display the following prompt:

+Reserved tracks of drive x will be converted to xx-bit format:

+the specified drive will be converted to the specified 8-bit or 16-bit format.
 Previous data on the reserved tracks will be destroyed.

 If "N" is entered, the program will abort without doing anything.

+If $\langle CR \rangle$ is entered, the default value of "N" will be used.

+Definitions:

-If <CR> is entered, the default value of "N" will be used.
-Definitions: Reserved tracks: Tracks of a disk reserved for special usage other than directory or data storage.
+Reserved tracks: Tracks of a disk reserved for special usage other than directory or data storage.